AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/audience-manager.md

 At the end of this lesson, you will be able to:

-1. Describe the two main ways to implement Audience Manager in a website
+1. Describe the two main ways to implement Audience Manager in a mobile app
 1. Add Audience Manager using Server-Side Forwarding of the Analytics beacon
 1. Validate the Audience Manager implementation